-All ocean beaches were graded as Very Good or Good in 2019-2020.
+All five ocean beaches were graded as Very Good or Good in 2020-2021.

-Boyds Jones Beach, Bombo Beach, Werri Beach and Seven Mile Beach (Gerroa) were graded Very Good, consistent with previous years.
+Bombo Beach and Seven Mile Beach (Gerroa) were graded as Very Good, a similar result to previous years.
 Water quality at these sites was suitable for swimming almost all of the time.